 Solid fuel heating in the form of coal, wood and other biomass warms huge numbers of UK homes.
 Try our money-saving tips for solid fuel customers.

 Solid fuel heating is particularly important in rural areas where the mains gas supply isn't connected.
-In these areas, the widespread availability of wood and other biomass material can make solid fuels the most sustainable and cost-efficient way of heating a property and its hot water.
+In these areas, the availability of wood and other biomass material can make solid fuels the most sustainable and cost-efficient way of heating a property and its water.

 They can be used to heat radiators or hot water if they’re plumbed into your heating system.